maxlieb/PushRDPWrap/README.md

 3. At some point downloading files from github was blocked for most users so when running autoupdate.bat remotely, it failed to download files.

 This script is my attempt to resolve this.

 It will download rdpwrap, autoupdate, and all the .ini files from the URLs in autoupdate, copy those to the remote computer and install it.

-It will wait for user input after patching RDP so you can have your session, and when done press ENTER to uninstall it.
+It will wait for user input after patching RDP so you can have your session, and when done return to the command prompt, and press ENTER to uninstall it.